 The mission of the Department of Urology is to serve as a leader in teaching, patient care, and research in all aspects of genito-urinary medicine and surgery.
-We are committed to the education of medical students, urology residents, and fellows in the medical and surgical nuances of urology.
-The faculty and staff in the Department of Urology strive to provide competent, compassionate, and professional urologic care to the patients we serve in our community and surrounding regions.
+We are committed to the superior education of medical students, urology residents, and fellows in the medical and surgical aspects of urology.
+The faculty and staff in the Department of Urology provide compassionate, professional, and innovative urologic care to the patients we serve in our community and surrounding regions.
 Our constant commitment to research serves to foster a spirit of inquiry into urologic disease states.

 The Department of Urology’s educational programs have a long-standing tradition of training national and international leaders in the field of urologic disease.
-The Urology Department is active in medical student teaching, starting with mentorship of first- and second-year medical students as well as third- and fourth-year clinical rotations.
+The Urology department is active in medical student teaching, starting with mentorship of first- and second-year medical students as well as third- and fourth-year clinical rotations.
 Electives in general urology and in sexual medicine are offered to fourth-year students.
-Our urology residency training program is a fully accredited five-year training program, with Boston Medical Center as our parent institution.
-Affiliated institutions include the Boston Veterans Administration Healthcare System and Boston Children’s Hospital.
-Many of our graduating residents have gone on to fellowship training in nearly all areas of urologic sub-specialties.
+Since 1970, 165 BU Chobanian & Avedisian School of Medicine medical student graduates have become urologists.
+David F. Penson, MD, MPH (CAMED’91), chair of Urologic Surgery at Vanderbilt University, was the recipient of the 2016 Chobanian & Avedisian School of Medicine Distinguished Alumnus Award.
+Our graduate medical education in urology is a fully accredited five-year training program, with Boston Medical Center as our partner healthcare institution.
+Other affiliated healthcare institutions include the Boston Veterans Administration Healthcare System and Boston Children’s Hospital.
+Most of our graduating residents have gone on to fellowship training in nearly all areas of urologic subspecialties.

 Our clinical programs at Boston Medical Center provide a full range of urologic services to a unique and diverse patient population.
 Our clinicians provide care to a vulnerable population as well as provide tertiary care for the surrounding areas of Boston and New England.
 With our state-of-the-art facilities we are able to utilize the various ancillary and professional services contained within Boston Medical Center and its affiliates.